oliverfoster/adapt-buildkit-rub/README.md

 The inbuilt task manager has a 'plugin' style architecture making adding new build tasks a much simpler endeavour.
 Each task and its configuration are distinct and separate, meaning that targeting bugs and updating becomes much easier.

 ###Reduced footprint
-Due to the low utilisation of third-party libraries and node-native only third-party libraries, the resultant buildkit is vastly smaller than the alterrnatives.
+Due to the low utilisation of third-party libraries and node-native only third-party libraries, the resultant buildkit is packs more punch than the alternatives.

 Adapt Leanring's gruntfile: ~90mb installed (including node_modules)
 Kineo's gruntfile: ~90mb installed (including node_modules)
 Kineo's gulpfile: ~201mb installed (including node_modules)
-this buildkit: ~14mb installed (including node_modules)
+this buildkit: ~110mb installed (including node_modules and ffmpeg for linux, mac and windows ~110mb)

 ###Builds only when necessary
 As the tasks/actions performed by the buildkit are all custom written, the buildkit can decide if a source update has occured which requires the build to be updated.
 A second run of the buildkit on an unchanged course will be much faster than when using gulp or grunt.
 A second run on a changed course will rebuild only what is necessary.